The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Most Chinese wheelsets come with certain hubs, so you can’t choose hubs from a different brand, for example.

-Yet, some Chinese brands allow you to customize your wheelset, so you can choose more expensive over cheaper hubs if you can spend extra money.
+Yet some Chinese brands let you customize your wheelset, so if you can spend extra money, you can choose more expensive hubs over cheaper ones.

-The question is: Will you be able to notice the difference in speed or durability?
+The question is: Will you notice the difference in speed or durability?
 For some people, the “hub sound” is more important than the riding characteristics.

 Ultimately, it also boils down to your weight and personal preference.
 Heavier riders should go for stiffer wheels so that when they ride out of the saddle (or accelerate), the wheels won’t flex.

-My experience is that carbon-spoked wheels are stiffer and less comfortable than steel-spoked ones.
+My experience is that carbon-spoke wheels are stiffer and less comfortable than steel-spoke ones.
 Read more below.

 There are multiple spoke types.
 Here are two basic categories: